 Video editing software like Adobe Premiere Pro or Final Cut Pro makes adding sound effects a breeze.

-1. Import Sound Files: Just drag and drop sound files from your device or browsing library into your project.
+- Import Sound Files: Drag and drop sound files from your device or browsing library into your project.

-5. Export with Sound: Once satisfied, export the project ensuring all sounds are included.
+- Export with Sound: Once satisfied, export the project, ensuring all sounds are included.

-Adobe Premiere Pro offers great resources on sound integration, found here.
+Adobe Premiere Pro offers excellent resources on sound integration, which can be found here.

 Adding Sound Effects in Game Development

-In game development, sound effects create immersive experiences.
+Sound effects create immersive experiences in game development.
 Platforms like Unity or Unreal Engine provide tools for this.

-2. Attach to Objects: Assign sounds to characters, buttons, or events.
-This gives a life-like feel to interactions within the game.
+- Attach to Objects: Assign sounds to characters, buttons, or events.
+This gives interactions within the gam a life-like feel.

-4. Test in Real-Time: Playtest the game frequently to hear how sounds work in context.
+- Test in Real-Time: Playtest the game frequently to hear how the sounds work in context.
 Adjust parameters like volume, pitch, or looping as needed.

-5. Final Build: Make sure all sound effects are working properly before finalizing the game version.
+- Final Build: Ensure all sound effects are working correctly before finalizing the game version.

 Heroic Shorts simplifies this whole process.
 In just a few clicks, I can access a library of ready-to-go sound effects, automate sound cues, and achieve polished results quickly.
 The user-friendly interface makes layering sounds effortless, ensuring my projects stand out.